 including the University of Texas Student Foundation.

-- In partnership with the Reporting and Analytics Team prepare
+In partnership with the Reporting and Analytics Team prepare and

 service-oriented manner with all University development colleagues